 These cardamom granola parfaits look stunning, but take just a few minutes to assemble.
 I like to scoop some of the granola onto the very bottom of the bowl before topping it with layers of Greek yogurt, berries, and honey.
 Layering the yogurt granola parfaits like this means that you’ll get a little bit of everything in every single bite — sweet berries, crunchy granola, sticky honey, and tangy yogurt.
 If you’re packing a granola parfait as a snack for later in the day, I’d leave the granola on top so it doesn’t get soggy.

 Preheat oven to 350ºF.
 In a large bowl, mix all ingredients together until well combined.
-Spread on a parchment-lined baking sheet in an even layer.

 Bake, stirring after 10 minutes, until slightly golden, about 20 minutes.
 Let cool before transferring to a container.
 Will last for 2 weeks.